 While it is possible to only rely solely on a Level 1 charging station to keep your car charged, it is slow, inefficient, and can put a lot of strain on your home electrical network.
 At the same time, you’ll more than likely have to visit a public charging station at some point, which is more expensive, unsafe, and inconvenient than charging at home.

 Level 2 EV chargers are purchased and then installed separately from the purchase of an EV.
 They come in a variety of styles and with different benefits.
 A Level 2 home charger requires a dedicated 208-/240-volt outlet.
 You are probably familiar with this type of electrical outlet since it’s the same type that is used for an electric dryer.
 Level 2 EV chargers require a dedicated electrical circuit.
+If you own a Tesla and are interested in a Tesla Wall Connector, it also requires a 240-volt outlet.
+You can charge Teslas with other types of chargers outside of the Wall Connector if you prefer another brand’s charger features.

 Level 2 EV charging points can charge an EV up to 15 times faster than Level 1 charging points.
 Level 2 EV chargers as efficient and easy to use.
 They are the perfect addition to your EV purchase.